mahmoudmohsen33/GLP1R-ARRB1-GWAS-Colocalisation/README.md

-# Genetic dissection of GLP-1 signalling reveals distinct regulatory mechanisms at GLP1R and ARRB1 influencing insulin secretion in type 2 diabetes
+# Distinct genetic mechanisms at GLP1R and ARRB1 shape insulin secretion in type 2 diabetes

 This repository contains the code used for integrative genetic analysis of GLP1R and ARRB1 loci in insulin-related traits.